🇨🇭

 Common

-Zopf / Züpfe · Butterzopf (plaited egg-and-butter bread)
+Zopf / Zupfe .
+Butterzopf (plaited egg-and-butter bread)

 Zopf, the plaited Swiss egg-and-butter bread, is widely served as table bread in restaurants and sold in every bakery without vegan labelling.
 It is one of the country's defining baked goods and often placed on the table automatically.
-Visitors unfamiliar with the bread assume it is a standard white loaf.
+Visitors unfamiliar with it assume it is a standard white loaf.
 Ask specifically whether the bread contains egg or butter before it is served.

-Table bread baskets at restaurants · bakeries throughout German-speaking Switzerland · hotel breakfast spreads
+Table bread baskets at restaurants . bakeries throughout German-speaking Switzerland . hotel breakfast spreads

 Full Western Europe hidden ingredient guide →

 German is the primary language across northern, central, and eastern Switzerland.
-French applies in the western cantons — use the French phrasebook in Geneva, Lausanne, Neuchâtel, and western Valais.
-Italian is the dominant language in Ticino — use the Italian phrasebook there.
-Pronunciation guides below are approximate — show the German text directly to your server if you are unsure how a phrase sounds.
+Use the French phrasebook in Geneva, Lausanne, Neuchatel, and western Valais.
+Use the Italian phrasebook in Ticino.
+If you are unsure how a phrase sounds, show the German text directly to your server.

 Rahmcream